zupo/awesome-lanzarote/README.md

 ## Getting around

 Rent a car for as cheap as 100€ per week -- gasoline is cheap too.
 From most parts of the island, most things to do are 20 to 30 minutes of driving away.
 Roads are good, the locals drive slow.
-[Payless](https://www.payless.es/) and [Autoreisen](https://autoreisen.com/) are the two most popular local providers of rentals.
+[Payless](https://www.payless.es/), [Autoreisen](https://autoreisen.com/) and [Plus Car](https://www.pluscar-lanzarote.com/) are the most popular local providers of rentals, with much better prices than global brands.

 There is also an [OK bus network on lanzarote](https://lanzaroteinformation.co.uk/lanzarote-buses-0/).